jessefrench/umamichi/README.md

 # Umamichi Japanese Cuisine
-This is a hip restaurant website I built that includes a seperate menu page and showcases unique dishes with an interactive image carousel.
+This is a restaurant website I built that includes a seperate menu page and showcases unique dishes with an interactive image carousel.

 **Link to project:** https://umamichi.netlify.app